prabhat0123/springboot-rabbitmq/README.md

 Messages are sent to an exchange with a routing key.
 The exchange then distributes copies of messages to queues

+# Queues ,
-This application have 3 queues
+ This application define 3 queues

 ```
-1. emailQueue
-2. pagerQueue
-3. emailQueue
+1. emailQueue : It bind to direct exchange (directEX) with Routing key EMAIL, and to topic exchahge (topicEx) with 	                       *.emailQueue.*
+2. pagerQueue : It bind to direct exchange (directEX) with Routing key PAGER, and to topic exchahge (topicEx) with 	                       *.pagerQueue.*
+3. smsQueue : It bind to direct exchange (directEX) with Routing key SMS, and to topic exchahge (topicEx) with 	                       *.smsQueue.*
 ```

-** Request json:
+# Request json:
 ```
 { "msgLabel": "Message Message Message", "msgBody":  "This is your message", "routingKey": "ABC" }
 ```
+This application expose 3 endpoints.  send/fanout , send/topic, send/direct, messages are routed based of passed routingKey in request body.